fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 export default RepositoryList;
 ```

-Use a relatively small <em>first</em> argument value such as 3 while trying out the infinite scrolling.
+Use a relatively small <em>first</em> argument value such as 5 while trying out the infinite scrolling.
 This way you don't need to review too many repositories.
-You might face an issue that the <em>onEndReach</em> handler is called immediately after the view is loaded.
-This is most likely because the list contains so few repositories that the end of the list is reached immediately.
-You can get around this issue by increasing the value of <em>first</em> argument.
+If the list contains so few repositories that the end of the list is already close or visible, _fetchMore_ may be called immediately when the view is loaded or it may not fire until the user scrolls.
+If this causes problems during testing, you can get around this issue by increasing the value of <em>first</em> argument.
 Once you are confident that the infinite scrolling is working, feel free to use a larger value for the <em>first</em> argument.

 </div>